 If a monochromatic (λ) x-ray beam impinges upon a sample with an ordered lattice spacing (d), constructive interference will occur at an angle θ.
 Changes in strain and thus the d-spacing translate into changes in the diffraction angle θ measured by the x-ray detectors.
 Stresses can be determined from the measured d-spacings.
 The nondestructive nature of the x-ray diffraction technique has made residual stress characterization a useful tool for process optimization, design improvements and failure analysis.
 X-ray diffraction is presently the only portable nondestructive method that can quantitatively measure residual stress in crystalline and semi-crystalline materials.
 Our high speed x-ray detector technology enables measurements to be performed easily on metals and ceramics; including traditionally difficult materials such as shot peened titanium.

 Laue diffraction is most commonly used to find and adjust the orientation of a crystal.
-It can also be used to asses a crystal’s perfection and disorder.
+It can also be used to assess a crystal’s perfection and disorder.
 The Laue techniques works by exposing a crystal to a collimated beam of polychromatic x-rays, and collecting the diffracted image onto a 2D x-ray detector.
 The image is made up of a number of spots in a pattern, that correspond to the orientation and structure of the crystal.
-Although structure determination is possible via the Laue method , it is not recommended if other methods are available.
 Laue diffraction is widely used in the single crystal industry as a quality measure, as well as academic labs worldwide.
-A common industrial application is checking the orientation of single crystal turbine blades for use in gas turbine engines,
+A common industrial application is checking the orientation of single crystal turbine blades for use in gas turbine engines.